 Pillows crop up: Earlier both retailers and industrialists would see pillows as an “add-on” thing on mattress purchases.
 Many were just given away for free.
 Now the pillow is carving out a strong market for itself outside of the luxury segment too.
 Brands are willingly venturing into the accessory segment.
 For example, Sleepyhead now offers

 soft microfiber pillows at reasonable pricing that provide an adequate neck support.

 Real-time effect: The larger sleep health environment has As togetherness and context become increasingly important trends for both society and industry, through its Color Direction 2021, Milliken & Company has embraced colours and textures that complement each other to reflect these vital values.

 Mattress accessories can range from functional to fashionable, and include mattress covers, bed skirts, mattress pads, wheels, pillows that prop up certain parts of the body and dozens other types

 been expanding, with different segments aiding each other’s growth.
 People now have access to wearable devices like

-Fit Bit that enable real time monitoring.
+Fit Bit enables real-time monitoring.
 You could buy a new pillow or blanket and see for yourself the way it has altered your sleep without much hassle.
 This gives the accessories factual backing.

 Innovations: a peek into the future